How to add maven compiler plugin in java project

 </properties>

-disable this compiler plugin in maven application
+Disable this compiler plugin in the Maven application

 <execution>